Cambridge University Linguistics: Tips & Questions for Interview

 • They then asked me to draw comparisons between different romance languages such as Latin and Spanish, and how I might go about teaching someone who knows one language, the other.
 The tutor asked me to discuss how language changes over time, and to comment on whether I thought this was a good thing or not.

-What can I expect on the day of my Cambridge Linguistics interview?
+What can I expect on the day of my University of Cambridge Linguistics interview?

 I had two interviews, one with St Hugh’s College and one with Somerville college.
 Both interviews were online due to the pandemic.